Developer-RONNIE/DSA_C-/3-Conditionals-Loops/practise/Ques.md

 11. Write a program to check if it's prime or not.
 [Solutions](https://github.com/Developer-RONNIE/DSA_C_Plus_Plus/tree/main/3-Conditionals-Loops/practise/solutions/11-prime-checker)

-12. Nested Loops - Print 5 stars in each 5 rows [Solutions](https://github.com/Developer-RONNIE/DSA_C_Plus_Plus/tree/main/3-Conditionals-Loops/practise/solutions/12-Nested-Loops)
+12. Nested Loops - Print m stars in each n rows [Solutions](https://github.com/Developer-RONNIE/DSA_C_Plus_Plus/tree/main/3-Conditionals-Loops/practise/solutions/12-Nested-Loops)

 13. Write a program which prints sum of all numbers from 1 to N which are divisible by 3.
 [Solutions](https://github.com/Developer-RONNIE/DSA_C_Plus_Plus/tree/main/3-Conditionals-Loops/practise/solutions/13-divisible-by)